 The assumption is that the house was once a coaching stop – (hence the name ‘The Coursieres’) and that the second floor, a slightly shallow attic with dormer windows, was once used as a sleeping area.
 The main staircase extends through a doorway on the landing to this area.
 It has not been used as such by the present owners or his predecessors.
 An enterprising owner might seek to make some use the area, however it provides valuable storage space.

 To the left the main feature is a period stone barn which has not been restored.
 It has a wonderful former bread oven which is an outstanding feature.
 The barn is used it as a wood store, and the room at one end of the barn as a tool shed.
 There is potential to convert it into two separate one-bedroom gites – one at each end whilst retaining a car port area in the centre and room for tools (subject to planning consent).

 GARDENS AND GROUNDS

-Oil fired water heating and central heating
+Oil fired central heating and wood burner

 Septic tank drainage

 Habitable area of approx 180 sq metres excluding second floor